 to arrive back in Cambridge at 2100.

-note: the itinerary is reversed from mid-October to mid-March.
+note: this itinerary is reversed for tours from mid-Oct to Apr.

 entry fees to attractions (unless stated).|

 have many departure

 from/to the main entrance to Parkside Swimming Pool, Gonville Place, Parker's